 Due to the amount of consumable supplies used in some grades, the payment of fees (\$50) is required.
 This schedule is revised annually to reflect the amount needed.
 These fees should be paid as soon as possible and definitely by the end of the first nine weeks of school.
 Please make checks payable to Arcadia Local School.
-Grade Cards, Mid-terms and access to Progress Book will be denied until payment is received.
 One check can be made out for all members of the same family.
 (Please note the grade(s) and teacher(s) on the check) Anyone having difficulty in this area should contact the building principal.
 You can also register your student on payschools to pay their school fees.